Seeing the Investigative Judgment in Daniel 7

 • and Daniel 8 with the horned animals.

 The interpretation always mirrors the vision itself.
-Please keep this understanding in mind as you view the below graph of Daniel 7:
+Please keep this understanding in mind as you view the graph below of Daniel 7:

 Looking at the correlation of the vision and the interpretation, we can see that when Jesus came to the Ancient of Days, it could not have been the resurrection or the Second Coming—it had to be related to the judgment.
-While, it is possible that there is some event that occurs during the White Throne Judgment where Jesus separates from His Father and then is brought back to him, I believe the context of Christ coming to His Father in relation to the judgment was seen in one of Ellen G. White's visions.
+While it is possible that there is some event that occurs during the White Throne Judgment where Jesus separates from His Father and then is brought back to him, I believe the context of Christ coming to His Father in relation to the judgment was seen in one of Ellen G. White's visions.
 Here's what she said:

 And I saw the Father rise from the throne, and in a flaming Chariot go into the Holy of Holies, within the veil, and did sit There I saw thrones that I had never seen before.
 Then Jesus rose up from the throne, and the most of those who were bowed down arose with Him; and I did not see one ray of light pass from Jesus to the careless multitude after he arose, and they were left to perfect darkness.
 Those who rose up when Jesus did, kept their eyes fixed on Him as He left the throne and led them out a little way.—Then He raised His right arm and we heard his lovely voice saying, “Wait here—I am going to my Father to receive the Kingdom; keep your garments spotless, and in a little while I will return from the wedding and receive you to myself.”
 And I saw a cloudy chariot, with wheels like flaming fire, and Angels were all around it as it came where Jesus was.
 He stepped into the chariot and was borne to the Holiest where the Father sat. —Ellen G White, the Shut Door Question p.
 24